orenbenkiki/cargo-coverage-annotations/README.md

 Some files might not be tested at all.
 In this case, they must contain in one of their lines a `// FILE NOT TESTED` or `// FILE MAYBE TESTED` comment.

-Sometimes code lines are actually tested but are marked as uncovered by the coverage tool (no tool is perfect).
-To overcome this, you can mark a line (or a whole region) as `// APPEARS NOT TESTED`.
-This is treated exactly the same as `// NOT TESTED` lines, but it helps the developer reading the code later on.
+Sometimes code lines are actually tested but are not marked as such by the coverage tool (no tool is perfect).
+To overcome this, you can mark a line (or a region, or a while file) as `// FLAKY TESTED`.
+By default, this is treated exactly the same as `// MAYBE TESTED`.
+This can also be set explicitly by using `--flaky=maybe-tested`.
+You can override this using `--flaky=tested` which will complain about all the lines the coverage tool got wrong (as untested).
+More interestingly, you can use `--flaky=not-tested` to complain about all the lines the coverage tool got right (as tested), which is useful when checking if a new version of the tool has increased its accuracy.
+If it now (reliably) marks the lines as tested, than the `// FLAKY TESTED` annotation can be removed.

 Coverage annotations are only used for files in the `src` directory and `tests` directories.
 They ensure that when reading the code, one is aware of what is and is not covered by the tests.
 Of course, line coverage is only the most